Is your super on target?

 transferred to the ATO.
 The ATO will merge it with your other

 active super account.
 If you don't have another active account, the

 Get financial advice

 Planning for your retirement is complex and it's important to

 get advice from people with specialist knowledge.
 See financial

 advice for more information on how you can maximise your

 It's never too early to start thinking

-about how to maximise your income in retirement.
-Take steps now to
+about your super.
+Take steps now to get the retirement lifestyle

 Last updated: 30 Oct 2019